-By DIANE BECK, President of the Missoula Organization of REALTORS
+By The Missoula Organization of Realtors

 Just for fun, take an inventory of all the leaf removal tools cluttering your garage.